ace-dent/pngslim/README.md

 **v0.91 21-Aug-2007**
 - Added 'VersionText' variable for identifying customized scripts (i.e. 'Fast', 'Extreme', etc.)
 - Check added for detecting 'zlib.dll'.
-- First step of uncompressing PNG with pngout now always uses RGBA (-c6).
+- First step of uncompressing PNG with PNGOUT now always uses RGBA (-c6).
-- Reordered trials in 'Stage02' and added a pngout trial with some default settings.
+- Reordered trials in 'Stage02' and added a PNGOUT trial with some default settings.
 This may occasionally find better color and filter parameters, improving compression.
 - Used UPX 3.01 (--ultra-brute) to compress the packaged software except for pngout.exe and OptiPNG.exe (it seems the originals are already compressed).
-- Updated 'readme.txt', reformatted for fixed width and included details of 'pngout' license.
+- Updated 'readme.txt', reformatted for fixed width and included details of PNGOUT license.

 **v0.9 09-Jul-2007**
 - Fixed missing quotes for checking if required programs are present.